Here, we’re going to take a look at skylight safety: the glass itself.

-What’s the ideal specification?
+What’s the ideal specification for skylight safety?

 When it comes to security, you should always look at a double glazed unit with an external pane made using toughened glass.
 For the inner panel, meanwhile, you should ideally look for heat strengthened and laminated glass.